+The mission of the AU CARE Team is to provide a caring program for student identification, intervention, and response while balancing the needs of the individual with those of the community.
 The CARE Team identifies students whose behavioral patterns have raised concern about their well-being; centralizes communication to gain a more complete understanding of the whole student; and develops a collaborative outreach plan with campus and community resources to address identified risks.
 The team reviews all referred concerns as soon as reasonably possible and recognizes that some referrals, by their very nature, will require immediate review and others may be dealt with during regular Team meetings.
-The Team will use a fact-based assessment process to develop an appropriate plan of action.
+The Team will use a fact based assessment process to develop an appropriate plan of action.

-Any person, including students, parents, faculty and staff, and other community members, who has concern for the well-being or safety of a student or the community, or who has reason to believe that a student may pose a direct threat to themselves or others, is strongly encouraged to fill out an electronic CARE report and refer the matter to the CARE Team.
-The on-line form allows for 24-hour reporting; however, please note that referrals may not be handled until the next business day.
+Any person, including students, parents, faculty, staff, and other community members can submit a CARE concern.
+If you have concern for the well-being or safety of a student or if you have reason to believe that a student may pose a direct threat to themselves or others, please submit a CARE Concern as soon as possible.
+The on-line form allows for 24-hour reporting; however, CARE reports may not be viewed until the next business day.

 Who do I contact after hours?

-Call University Police (706) 721-2911 or 1-2911 within the University.
+Call University Police 706-721-2911 or 1-2911 within the University.
 In case of a medical emergency, dial 911.